 This dish has so much velvety cheese in a quick homemade sauce that, once you try it, this is going to be the only baked macaroni & cheese dish you’ll ever need!

 Hello, my name is Holly and I am addicted to Macaroni and Cheese.
-It is literally my favorite thing to eat on the whole planet!
-It doesn’t even have to be fancy, I love crock pot mac & cheese, stove top mac and cheese or even out of a little blue box.
+It doesn’t even have to be fancy, I love crock pot mac & cheese, stove top mac and cheese, baked mac and cheese or even out of a little blue box.

-Of all of the mac and cheese recipes, *this* little gem right here is like striking mac and cheese gold.
-It is definitely the best mac and cheese recipe ever and always gets rave reviews!
-Take it from me, I definitely should know!
+Of all of the mac and cheese recipes, *this* little gem right here is the best mac and cheese recipe ever and always gets rave reviews!

 How to Make Homemade Mac and Cheese